Arej02/Spam-Classifier/README.md

 # Spam-Classifier
+---
+title: Spam Classifier
+emoji: 📧
+colorFrom: blue
+colorTo: purple
+sdk: streamlit
+app_file:app.py
+pinned: false
+---

-##Introduction to the website:
+## Introduction to the website:

-A power and efficient spam classification web application build using **Streamlit**.
+A powerful and efficient spam classification web application built using **Streamlit**.
 This allows the user to input messages that gets categorized into either spam or ham messages.
 This model was trained from the dataset "SMS Spam Collection" from Kaggle which consisted of 5,574 different messages.
 This model uses techniques like Natural Processing Language(NLP) for text preprocessing, TF-IDF for feature selection and Bernoulli Naive Bayes for model training.

-##Demo
+## Demo

 Checkout the live demo: [Spam Classifier]()

-##Features:
+## Features:

 1.Instant Prediction: Categorizes messages into spam or ham instantly 2.Interactive User Interface: Easy-to-use interface built in Streamlit